Lost Library of Ivan the Terrible: History

-The earliest reference to the lost library was in 1518 when Michail Tripolis known widely as Maximus the Greek was sent to Russia and came into contact with Moscow Grand Prince Vasili III, the son of Ivan III.
-Tripolis' reputation as a scholar and translator of works like the Psalter into Russian brought him to the attention of Vasili III.
+The earliest reference to the lost library was in 1518 when Michail Trivolis known widely as Maximus the Greek was sent to Russia and came into contact with Moscow Grand Prince Vasili III, the son of Ivan III.
+Trivolis' reputation as a scholar and translator of works like the Psalter into Russian brought him to the attention of Vasili III.
 It was in a meeting between Michail and Vasili wherein it is described that "countless multitudes of Greek books" were shown to Michail by Vasili III.
 A Russian contemporary of Michail wrote a biography of him called "The Tale of Maxim the Philosopher".
 This biographer, Prince Kurbskii, a member of the Moscow nobility, detailed this meeting between Michail and Vasili III: "Maxim was astounded and impressed, and assured the prince that even in Greece he had never seen so many Greek books."

 Close to 80 years after Kurbskii wrote Maximus the Greek's biography the next mention of the lost library as well as a location appeared.
 Livonian writer Franz Nyenstadt wrote about Johannes Wetterman, a German Protestant minister who established a church in Russia and met with Ivan IV.
 Ivan IV purportedly had been hiding multitudes of weapons underneath the Kremlin.
-Some of the weapons were actually discovered in 1978 by Soviet construction workers working on the subway.
 Wetterman was summoned by Ivan IV not to look at a weapons arsenal but to look at ancient books that had been secured in a locked storeroom somewhere inside the Kremlin for well over a hundred years.
 Wetterman and three other Germans and three Russian officials were told to conduct a survey of the works.
 Wetterman noted that there were many works present that were only referenced in passing by other scholars because they had been either destroyed in fires or lost during wars previously.
-Wetterman was offered the opportunity to work with and translate a book found in the survey.
-Wetterman however was afraid that taking such an assignment would lead to more work which would keep him in Moscow indefinitely.
-The works were then locked away again in the underground Kremlin perhaps to protect them from potential fires.

 A 1724 report by Moscow Petty Official Konon Osipov mentions a discovery made by V. Makariev in 1682, who was ordered to go into a Kremlin secret passage and found a room full of trunks.
 When Makariev reported the find to Princess Sophia Alekseyevna she made it forbidden for anyone to access those rooms.